-Formal letters and retraining requirements are issued at the discretion of go2HR's COR program manager.
-Suspension and removal of certification also require the approval of go2HR's director of industry human resource development.
+Formal letters, retraining requirements, and suspension or removal of certification are at the discretion of go2HR's Director, Industry Health and Safety.
 In the event of an alleged breach of the Auditor Code of Ethics, auditors are expected to co-operate fully with an inquiry.
 Failure to co-operate is itself a violation that may be subject to disciplinary action.